Italy's Cottarelli opens door to possible eurosceptic government

 ROME (Reuters) - Italy’s two main anti-establishment parties could yet form a government, after the man nominated as interim prime minister said politicians, rather than technocrats like himself, might be able to steer the country out of deadlock.

-Wednesday’s development came as financial markets calmed after a rout a day earlier when investor concerns about Italy’s finances gave the yield on Italian 2-year bonds its biggest rise since 1992 and dented the euro’s exchange rate.
+Wednesday’s development came as financial markets calmed after a rout a day earlier, when investor concerns about Italy’s finances prompted the biggest one-day rise since 1992 in Italian two-year bond yields and dented the euro’s exchange rate.

 The crisis started when the 5-Star Movement and the right-wing League abandoned their plan to form a coalition after the head of state vetoed their choice of 81-year-old eurosceptic economist Paolo Savona as finance minister.

-On Wednesday, Prime Minister-designate Carlo Cottarelli said possibilities had emerged “for the birth of a political government,” and that financial market turmoil and other circumstances, “have caused me to wait for further developments.”
+On Wednesday, Prime Minister-designate Carlo Cottarelli said possibilities had emerged “for the birth of a political government,” and that financial market turmoil and other circumstances, “have caused me to wait for further developments”.

+For graphic on political crisis in Italy - seats in parliament click tmsnrt.rs/2wAaJL2

 A source close to President Sergio Mattarella, who vetoed Savona as finance minister and appointed Cottarelli to form a government to oversee fresh elections around the end of the year, said the two men had “decided together not to rush things, (to favor) a possible political government”.

-Laura Castelli, a lawmaker close to 5-Star leader Luigi Di Maio, said: “It’s surprising that Paolo Savona, a person of great culture and a fine political sense, has not yet taken the decision to withdraw.”

-But League leader Matteo Salvini, who is surging in opinion polls, played down the notion that he and 5-Star would try again to form a coalition, saying Italy should have a snap election.
+“I hope we can launch a government, we’ll see in the coming hours,” he told party supporters.

+However, in an apparent reference to Di Maio’s plan he added an analogy between ministers and footballers: “If someone is a goalkeeper he has to play as goalkeeper, if someone is a striker he has to play as a striker.”

-“The earlier we vote the better because it’s the best way to get out of this quagmire and confusion,” he told reporters.
+Earlier in the day he had called for a snap election as “the best way to get out of this quagmire and confusion”.

-On Tuesday, the prospect of a snap election - likely to lead to a eurosceptic government that could put Italy’s euro zone membership in question - hit Italian bonds, shares and pushed the euro to multi-month lows.
+On Tuesday, the prospect of a quick return to the polls — likely to lead to a eurosceptic government that could put Italy’s euro zone membership in question — hit Italian bonds and shares and pushed the euro to multi-month lows.

 A surprise breakthrough between the president and 5-Star/League would ease uncertainty but still usher in a coalition planning to ramp up spending in the heavily indebted nation and push for changes to European Union and euro zone fiscal rules.